-The birthplace of the tango, Buenos Aires is one of the largest, most diverse cities in South America — and currently one of the continent’s best travel deals, thanks to a weak Argentinian peso.
-Where else can you stay in a boutique hotel (the former home of filmmaker Francis Ford Coppola, nonetheless) for under $200 dollars per night, or savor filet mignon and a glass of premium Argentinian wine for under $20?
+The birthplace of the tango, Buenos Aires is one of the largest, most diverse cities in South America — and currently one of the continent's best travel deals, thanks to a weak Argentinian peso.
+Besides, where else can you savor filet mignon and a glass of premium Argentinian wine for under $20?

-But, value isn’t the only reason more than five million visitors visit Buenos Aires every year.
-The city is a melting pot of Latin American and European cultures, which allows visitors alike to cheer for the hometown Boca Juniors soccer team with locals in a pub one day, and stroll through a Parisian-style park and attend an opera the next.
+However, value isn't the only reason more than five million visitors visit Buenos Aires every year.
+The city is a melting pot of Latin American and European cultures, which allows travelers to cheer for the hometown Boca Juniors soccer team with locals in a pub one day, and stroll through a Parisian-style park and attend an opera the next.

 Depending on when you visit, you can also enjoy the city's many festivals, including the Buenos Aires International Jazz Festival in November and the Buenos Aires International Book Fair in April and May.
 Here's what to do, eat, see, and more in this dazzling destination.